Fibromuscular dysplasia: Cerebrovascular treatment

-Patients with carotid or vertebral FMD should be medically managed to reduce the risk of a stroke.
+Patients with carotid or vertebral FMD are medically managed to reduce the risk of a stroke.
 Aspirin 81 mg is typically prescribed for patients with carotid FMD.
 Antiplatelets and anticoagulants may be used to reduce the risk of blood clot formation.
-If a TIA or stroke are to occur, percutaneous angioplasty and antiplatelet therapy may be necessary.
-Pulsatile tinnitus is recognized as a common manifestation in 32% of US cerebrovascular FMD patients and sound or cognitive behavioral therapy may be helpful for some patients with more severe symptoms.
+If a TIA or stroke occur, percutaneous angioplasty and antiplatelet therapy may be necessary.
+Pulsatile tinnitus is manifests in 32% of US cerebrovascular FMD patients, and sound or cognitive behavioral therapy may be helpful for some patients with more severe symptoms.

 Treatment for FMD in other regions

-Little information is known regarding the best treatment for FMD outside of the renal and extracranial regions.
+There is little information regarding the best treatment for FMD outside of the renal and extracranial regions.
 If claudication or limb ischemia is consequent to FMD in the extremities, angioplasty may be implemented.

 Children

-Pediatric FMD medical and surgical treatments or interventions are available.
-Treatment is determined by factors such as age and disease location but routinely involve controlling hypertension, re-establishing vascular flow, clot prevention, and improving lifestyle such as diet, exercise and smoking cessation.
+In pediatric cases, treatment is determined by factors such as age and disease location but it routinely involves controlling hypertension, re-establishing vascular flow, preventing clots, and improving lifestyle through diet, exercise, and smoking cessation.
 Medical therapy for pediatric population may involve the use of angiotensin-converting enzyme inhibitor (ACE inhibitors) and/or angiotensin II receptor blockers, multiple anti-hypertensive medications, diuretics, calcium channel blockers, and beta-blockers.
 Prevention of thrombosis of affected arteries may be taken through administration of an antiplatelet medication such as aspirin.

-Percutaneous transluminal renal angioplasty (PTRA) remains the gold standard for renal-artery FMD.
-This treatment is useful when hypertension is difficult to control; patient is intolerant to the anti-hypertensive medications, non-complainant to medication regime and patient loss of renal volume due to ischemia.
-PTRA can also aid in preventing a lifelong dependency on medication for such a young patient.
-According to Meyers, “effective PTRAs result in cured or controlled blood pressure, which is often signified by reductions in plasma renin activity and angiotensin II levels, and when compared with surgery, percutaneous balloon angioplasty is less costly, able to be performed on an outpatient basis, results in lower morbidity, and the use of stenting is not primarily necessary.”
+Percutaneous transluminal renal angioplasty (PTRA) is considered the best treatment for renal-artery FMD.
+It is useful when hypertension is difficult to control, such as when the patient is intolerant to the anti-hypertensive medications, non-compliant to medication regime, or experiencing loss of renal volume due to ischemia.
+PTRA can also aid in preventing a lifelong dependency on medication.
+According to an article published in Cath Lab Digest, "effective PTRAs result in cured or controlled blood pressure, which is often signified by reductions in plasma renin activity and angiotensin II levels, and when compared with surgery, percutaneous balloon angioplasty is less costly, able to be performed on an outpatient basis, results in lower morbidity, and the use of stenting is not primarily necessary."
 However, there is a subset of the pediatric population that is resistant to PTRA.
-Adverse events may include, “recurrent stenosis, arterial occlusion with renal loss, and arterial rupture with extravasations and pseudo aneurysm formation and may require surgical intervention.
+Adverse events may include, "recurrent stenosis, arterial occlusion with renal loss, and arterial rupture with extravasations and pseudo aneurysm formation and may require surgical intervention."